erikrichardlarson/unbox/README.md

 ### Customize

 You can customize the text by adding CSS into the browser source in OBS.
-One usecase would be to add a shadow.
-This can be usefull in bright or chaning background lighting.
+One use case would be to add a shadow.
+This can be useful to brighten or change the background lighting.
 You can use [CSS Shadow generator](https://html-css-js.com/css/generator/text-shadow/) to help you find the right CSS code.
-Then just **add** the lines into the existing browser source Custom CSS body.
-Don't override the pre-existing CSS.
+Then just **add** the lines into the existing browser source Custom CSS box in OBS to avoid overriding the pre-existing CSS.

 <p align="center">
  <img src="images/shadow.jpg?raw=true" />